A FIRE WILL RISE.

 As muscular, militaristic and masochistically painful as established in Batman Begins, Nolan remains true to his concept.
 But he also offers rays of light and heartfelt emotion, which is a relief as this is supposed to be the end.
 We need it.
 What we don’t need is another reboot, but I’m sure it’s coming.
 When it does, those filmmakers have their work cut out for them.

 The Dark Knight Rises 2012-U.S. 164 min.
 Color.
 Widescreen.
 Produced by Christopher Nolan, Charles Roven, Emma Thomas.
 Directed by Christopher Nolan.
 Screenplay: Christopher Nolan, Jonathan Nolan.
 Music: Hans Zimmer.
-Cast: Christian Bale (Bruce Wayne/Batman), Tom Hardy (Bane), Anne Hathaway (Selina Kyle), Michael Caine, Gary Oldman, Morgan Freeman… Marion Cotillard, Joseph Gordon-Levitt, Matthew Modine, Tom Conti, Liam Neeson, Cillian Murphy, Thomas Lennon.
+Cast: Christian Bale (Bruce Wayne/Batman), Tom Hardy (Bane), Anne Hathaway (Selina Kyle), Michael Caine, Gary Oldman, Morgan Freeman… Marion Cotillard, Joseph Gordon-Levitt, Matthew Modine, Ben Mendelsohn, Tom Conti, Liam Neeson, Cillian Murphy, Thomas Lennon.

 Trivia: U.S. Senator Patrick Leahy has a cameo again, as in The Dark Knight.